 17. August – 5.
 November 2017

-Bauhaus-Archiv / Museum für Gestaltung, Berlin: Light!
-Photography at the New Bauhaus, Chicago
+Bauhaus-Archiv / Museum für Gestaltung, Berlin: New Bauhaus Chicago: Experiment Photography

 Eighty years ago, László Moholy-Nagy founded the New Bauhaus in Chicago, which provided a decisive creative impulse for American photography.
 The holdings of the Bauhaus-Archiv photography collection relating to the New Bauhaus and the Institute of Design which emerged from it and still exists today are unique outside of the USA and we take this centenary as an opportunity to present them.
 Photographs, films, publications and documents from the legendary photography school with teachers like György Kepes, Harry Callahan, Aaron Siskind and Arthur Siegel rekindle this adventurously experimental workshop atmosphere.